Volkanco/AzureDeploy/OMSSolutions/StorageAnalytics/README.md

 ![alt text](images/Metrics.PNG "Azure Storage Metrics view")

 Solution also includes 14 preconfigured alerts  which can be used to notify for when certain thresholds are reached.
-You can view the alerts and modify thresholds  from Alerts under workspace settings .
+You can view the alerts and modify thresholds  from Alerts under workspace settings.